 While branding and awareness fixate a unique image for your brand, it also facilitates in narrowing down who your ‘customers’ really are:

 3) The restaurants they are more likely to visit

 4) The sort of “interests” they have

-These are few of the details which enable you to specify your potential buyers and help you reach out to them effectively.
+These are a few of the details which enable you to specify your potential buyers and help you reach out to them effectively.

 Now that you know how to narrow down your potential customer pool, let’s move on to their buying habits.
-Most consumers make buying decisions based on factors such as price, quality and preconceived notions.
+Most consumers make buying decisions based on factors such as price, quality, and preconceived notions.
 Without a unique brand identity, you have no control over preconceptions and therefore you are more likely to compete on pricing factors.
 If you have any plans of expanding your business, this is not a wise approach – cheap does not outsell quality.

 3. Moving Online

 As we come down to statistics, over the last year, an average of 14k inquiries per month hit Google search from Bangladesh on e-commerce while approximately 22k inquiries per month were made about online shopping.
-Patterns show that more people look for online shopping options right before the Eid and such special occasions.
+Patterns show that more people look for online shopping options right before Eid and such special occasions.
 Interestingly enough, during winter – which is ideally the wedding season in Bangladesh, Google search for Salwar Kameez, Makeup and Accessories go up significantly.
-Over the past year, for makeup in particular, search frequency went up by almost 34% from June 2013 to December 2013.
+Over the past year, for makeup, in particular, search frequency went up by almost 34% from June 2013 to December 2013.